 Elhum Shakerifar is a writer whose work revolves around multiplicity of experience, the languages in-between, opacity and erasure.
 She also translates, most recently PEN Award winning, Warwick Prize nominated Negative of a Group Photograph by Azita Ghahreman, translated alongside poet Maura Dooley (Bloodaxe Books, 2018).
 Elhum is currently one of Writerz & Scribez' inaugural poetry 'Griots'.
 Elhum is also a BAFTA-nominated producer and curator working through her London-based company Hakawati ('storyteller' in Arabic).

-Faisal Al Yafai is a journalist, partner at Hildebrand Nord and foreign editor at New Lines Magazine in Washington, DC.
+Faisal Al Yafai is a journalist and International Editor at New Lines Magazine in Washington, DC.
 He has been an investigative journalist for The Guardian in London and a documentary journalist for the BBC, and has reported from across the Middle East, from Eastern Europe, Russia and Indonesia.
 He can be found on Twitter @FaisalAlYafai

 Faisal Devji is Professor of Indian History at the University of Oxford.